2014 Chhattisgarh sterilisation deaths

-In November 2014, 15 women died after undergoing mishandled sterilization operations performed in the Indian state of Chhattisgarh.
-In addition to the 15 deaths, 70 women were hospitalized in critical condition, 20 of whom were put on mechanical ventilation.
+In November 2014, 15 women died after undergoing improperly performed sterilization procedures performed in the Indian state of Chhattisgarh.
+In addition to the 15 deaths, 70 women were hospitalized in critical condition, 20 of whom were placed on mechanical ventilation.

 Background

 Each of the women was paid to undergo the procedure.
-Reports have differed on how much, with some saying the amount was 1,400 rupees, while others said it was 600.
-The government of India sometimes pays women to be sterilized in order to curb population growth in the country.
+Reports differed on the amount, with some saying the amount was 1,400 rupees, while others said it was 600.
+The government of India sometimes pays women to undergo sterilization in an effort to curb population growth in the country.

 Sterilisations

 On November 8, 2014, Dr. R. K. Gupta and an unnamed assistant carried out tubectomies on around 140 women in two different camps in Pendari, Bilaspur district.
 He was then honored by the Chhattisgarh government for carrying out the record number of sterilizations.

 However, the women fell ill on November 10, 2014, two days after the surgery.
 By that night, eight of them had died, and their deaths were announced the following day.
 By November 13, 2014, 13 deaths were reported with seventy hospitalized and some admitted in AIIMS.